JeetKumarRamnani/Full-Stack-Web-Dev-Batch-1/18-Class 18 - CSS Intermediate 2/Css-Intermediate-2.md

     - *Link States*: Different link states (normal, hover, visited, active) can be styled differently to provide user feedback and improve usability.
     - *Link Effects*: You can add transitions and animations to links to enhance the user experience.
     - *Link Underlines*: Modifying or removing underlines in links can give your design a unique look while still indicating clickable elements.

+7. **Table Properties**:
+        1. `border`: Specifies the width and style of the border around table elements.
+        2. `border-collapse`: Determines how table borders are rendered, with options like `collapse` to merge adjacent borders.
+        3. `background-color`: Sets the background color of the table or specific table elements.
+        4. `padding`: Adds space inside table cells, controlling the distance between content and cell borders.
+        5. `margin`: Sets the external spacing around the table.
+        6. `width`: Defines the width of the table or its cells.
+        7. `font-size`: Specifies the size of text within table cells.
+        8. `font-weight`: Controls the thickness or boldness of text within table cells.
+        9. `color`: Sets the text color within table cells.

+8. **List Properties**:
+        1. `list-style-type`: Specifies the type of marker used for list items (e.g., bullets, numbers, or custom markers).
+        2. `list-style-image`: Allows you to use a custom image as the marker for list items.
+        3. `list-style-position`: Determines whether the list markers appear inside or outside the list items.
+        4. `margin`: Sets the spacing outside of list items, affecting the list's overall layout.
+        5. `padding`: Adds space inside list items, controlling the distance between content and item borders.
+        6. `background-color`: Sets the background color of list items or the list itself.
+        7. `color`: Defines the text color within list items.
+        8. `font-size`: Specifies the size of text within list items.
+        9. `font-weight`: Controls the thickness or boldness of text within list items.

+These properties allow you to style tables and lists to match your website's design and improve readability and user experience.